-By integrating your Instagram account with your WordPress blog you’ll be able to funnel some of the traffic your blog gets to your Instagram profile (and visa versa if you add a link to your blog in your Instagram profile).
+By integrating your Instagram account with your WordPress blog you’ll be able to funnel some of the traffic your blog gets to your Instagram profile (and visa versa if you add a link to your blog you can drive traffic with your Instagram profile).
 This is a great way to connect with your blog audience and it opens up more opportunities for you to build your brand online.
 Ready to get started?

 There are a couple easy ways to add Instagram to your blog – embedding a post or installing a plugin.
 Each of these is an option for adding your Instagram posts or your feed to your site, but aesthetically each is very different.

-How you add the embed will depend on if you’re using the Classic editor or Gutenberg.
+How you add the embed code to your WordPress site will depend on if you’re using the Classic editor or Gutenberg.

 Adding Instagram Photos in the Classic Editor

-For the Classic Editor just paste the copied url directly into your content.
+For the Classic Editor, click over to the “Text” tab of the editor and then paste the copied embed code into your content.
 It should look something like this: